coenond/chess-bot/README.md

 # chess-bot
-A simple chessbot in Vue.js and Node
+A simple chessbot in Vue.js and Node.